Sent vs Delivered Message: How Are Both Different

 Does the Delivery of a Text Message Mean That My Number Is Not Blocked?

-If your message is marked as “delivered,” it has reached the recipient’s device.
-But if the receiver blocks you, your messages might still show as “sent,” and the status won’t change to “delivered.”
-In such cases, when you send an SMS, the recipient will not get notified of the messages on their device.
+If your message is marked as “delivered,” it means it has reached the recipient’s device.
+However, if the recipient has blocked your number, your messages may only show as “sent,” and the status won’t change to “delivered.”
+In such cases, you might experience undelivered text messages, and the recipient won’t receive any notification of your message on their device.

 Conclusion